viromedia/viro/README.md

 ## Changing Between Samples

-1. Open the index.ios.js or index.android in a text editor
+1. Open App.js in a text editor.
+2. For AR, set showARScene=true at line 44.
-2. Modify line 39: `scene: scenes['360 Photo Tour'],` to a scene defined in the `scenes` dictionary on line 23.
+3. For VR, Modify line 61: `scene: scenes['360 Photo Tour'],` to a scene defined in the `scenes` dictionary on line 30.
 3. Reload/restart the application.

 ## More information